fixthestatusquo/proca/docs/config.md

 to collect the consent of being contacted

-- `config.component.consent.implicit: boolean`. default false.
+- `config.component.consent.implicit: boolean or "opt-in"`. default false.
 Besides when using it as a registration form, very few GDPR valid reasons to have implicit consent.
 Don't use it until you really know what you're doing
 - `config.component.consent.privacyPolicy`. **very important**: the privacy policy of the organization embedding the widget
 - `config.component.consent.split`. if the widget is for a partner, is the consent split (would you like to be contacted by 1) opt-in partner 2) opt-in partner+lead 3) opt-out
 - `confirm.component.consent.confirmProcessing`.
-Add a checkbox (required) with the text of the consent processing.
+Add radio buttons (required) with the text of the consent processing.

+### consent visual

+`config.component.consent.implicit: true` and `confirm.component.consent.confirmProcessing: true` - adds a checkbox.
+`config.component.implicit: "opt-in" - adds a line 'Submit this form to receive emails from {{org}}'

 ### Email (config.component.consent.email)